What is Protein? Breaking Down the Basics of a Well-Known Nutrient

 We know we need protein, but do we know why we need it?
 Get to know this nutrient and everything it does for us!

 What is protein?
 Do I really need it?
 How much?
 What does a monkey look like if he doesn’t get enough protein?
-These questions will all be answered in a fun new video for all our Sunwarriors out there.
+These questions are all answered in a fun video for all our Sunwarriors out there.
 What is Protein is a fairly short (4:49) whiteboard animation featuring protein and what sets Sunwarrior apart from the rest.
 Watch mesmerizing hand-drawn characters come to life before your eyes.
 We’re excited to share it.

-Protein can be this extremely versatile molecule thanks to what goes into it and how it is made.
+This nutrient is able to be such an extremely versatile molecule thanks to what goes into it and how it’s made.
 The body synthesizes proteins from amino acids, forming them into long chains.
-Some of these amino acids can be made by the body and some must come from diet.
-These chains can then twist and fold into unique shapes with practically endless possibilities in the chain combinations, the twists, the folds, and also in function.
-The bonds in these chains make protein very strong and elastic, like a spring, perfect for muscles and enzymes that need to move, shift, and react.
+The chains can then twist and fold into unique shapes with practically endless possibilities and combinations in form and function.
+The bonds in these chains make protein very strong, flexible, and elastic, like a spring, perfect for both muscles and enzymes that need to move, shift, and react.

 There are other problems with the protein we eat.
+Some of these amino acids can be made by the body, but some must come from diet.
 Since the body doesn’t store amino acids, we do need a daily supply, but too much can be harmful.
-Excessive protein bogs down digestion, can supply way more calories than we need, and do harm to the liver and kidneys.
+Excessive protein bogs down digestion, can supply way more calories than we need, and does harm to the liver and kidneys.
 Too little is also a problem, making us weak and more susceptible to disease and illness.